-The easiest way to do visit the Zipaquira Salt Cathedral is probably with a tour company, but that can be quite expensive.
+The easiest way to visit Zipaquira Salt Cathedral is probably with a tour company, but that can be quite expensive.

 The harder way, and more adventurous, is to take public transportation.
 There are two terminals where you can catch the bus from Bogota to Zipaquira.
 They are Portal Norte and Terminal del Norte.

 The two terminals can be reached by a convenient yet confusing system of TransMilenio.
-If you are a traveler, it will be close to impossible to understand the different routes and their stops.
+If you are not a local, it will be close to impossible to understand the different routes and their stops.
 We found that Google Maps wasn’t very helpful in navigating the TransMilenio system.

 Once you arrive in the town of Zipaquira, you will have to walk about 20 minutes to reach the ticket booth of the Salt Cathedral!

 Cost to Enter Zipaquira Salt Cathedral

 The price for the most basic entrance was $57,000 Colombian Pesos (~16 USD) as of July 2019.
 That includes access to a tour guide, a short 3D film, a light show, and the water mirror.

 Refer to the above image for the prices of the various types of packages.
 They were the prices in July 2019, the prices have changed significantly since then.

 Short History of the Zipaquira Salt Cathedral

 If you don’t like spoilers, then skip this part.
 On your visit to the Zipaquira Salt Cathedral, you will learn about all of this with the tour guide.

 However, the first construction of the cathedral proved to be too unstable and was closed.
 In 1991, the construction of the new cathedral began.
-It was officially inaugurated in 1995 and that is the cathedral you can visit today.
+It was officially inaugurated in 1995 and that is the iconic Colombia landmark you can visit today.